 Comments (1)

-• Paul Entwistle
+• Dr. Paul Entwistle

 There are so many unexplored ramifications for this situation, which this article has highlighted so comprhensibly.It is dificult enough to fully define the risks and implications of using electronic communication with GP pactices and NHS services, but to deliver your symptoms and receive a diagnosis via a gimicky household device sounds highly risky and dangerous.